formidablejs/next-bridge/README.md

 		}
 ```

-Assuming that this is a new project, you can replace the default `/` route in the `routes/api.imba` file with the following route:
+Assuming that you installed `next-bridge` in a new project, you can replace the default `/` route in the `routes/api.imba` file with the following route:

 ```py
 import { next } from '@formidablejs/next-bridge'